 What is the treatment for serious hypoglycaemia?

 A serious low blood glucose level is classified as one you need the help of another person to treat.
 If the person is conscious and able to eat or drink, treatment is the same as above.
-Sometimes it can be easier to suck on a teaspoon of jam or drink juice rather than chew glucose tablets.
-If a person has any difficulty swallowing or is not coherent, stop.
+Sometimes it can be easier to suck on a teaspoon of jam than chew glucose tablets.
+If a person has any difficulty swallowing, do not put any food in their mouth.

 Call an ambulance if you find the person unconscious.